 Meet the Conversation Traffic Director.
 As the time goes on and conversation breaks into smaller groups at the cabin Thanksgiving table, this individual knows how to jump in and navigate well through different topics.
 This person is eccentric and knows how to tell a good story.
 If there’s ever a lull in discussion, you can count on this individual to start up the engagement once again.
 This person has a way of making the discussion at the cabin Thanksgiving table as memorable as it always is.

 The Corner of the Table

 Meet the Escape Artist.
 There’s something about this individual that’s slightly mysterious and you can’t quite put your finger on it.
-This person is incredibly helpful in moving the conversation at the table and being willing to add an extra hand where needed but doesn’t show all of his/her cards like others in the family may.
+This person is incredibly helpful in moving the conversation at the cabin Thanksgiving table and being willing to add an extra hand where needed but doesn’t show all of his/her cards like others in the family may.
 This person may take on a little bit of the silent observer trait found in his/her neighbor (the head of the table) and may be caught scheming with said neighbor to instigate fun trouble.
-Because its location may be close to the kitchen, it may also be prime seating for the host or chef of the evening to easily escape to kitchen as needed.
+Because its location may be close to the kitchen, it may also be prime seating for the host or chef of the evening to easily escape to the kitchen as needed.

 About the Author

 Julia holds a BA degree in Communication Studies and is passionate about using words well to tell the stories that matter most in our world.
 When she’s not working on new ideas for Conestoga Log Cabins, you can find her decorating, baking, or looking at vintage typewriters while antique shopping – all done with a cup of coffee not too far away.